Planning requirements in Conservation Areas

 Design within Conservation Areas is important in order to maintain the special qualities of the area.
 Design that does not reflect the character of the Conservation Area or building will not normally be acceptable.

 The National Park Authority is embarking on producing Conservation Area Characterisation for each our four Conservation Areas.
-Talgarth and Brecon have been approved and can be downloaded from the website here.
-Hay on Wye’s Conservation Area Characterisation is in the process of being prepared and Crickhowell’s Conservation Area Characterisation is scheduled to begin later in 2013.
 These documents will help to provide advice about design within each Conservation Area.

-The Welsh Assembly Government Circulars also contain more information and advice on Conservation Areas and Conservation Area Consent:
+The Technical advice note (TAN) 24 contains more information and advice on Conservation Areas and Conservation Area Consent.